 In December, the site Latest in Paleo (then called This Week in Paleo) awarded this blog the “Paleo Blog of the Week” (episode 14).
-It was quite the honor to see this site on the same list as so many of my nutritional mentors.
+It was quite an honor to see this site on the same list as so many of my nutritional mentors.

 Traditional cultures used fermentation to make food more digestible.
 Today we eat mostly dead food from cardboard boxes or wrapped in plastic.
 It wasn’t always that way.
 Fermented food has probiotics that build our immune system and help nutrient absorption.
 The paleo diet is mostly silent on this topic.